hortonworks/data-tutorials/tutorials/hdp/getting-started-with-druid/tutorial-5.md

 ## Appendix A: Use Druid's other Query Types

-Earlier, we learned how to write a JSON-based **TopN** aggregation query to retrieve most edited Wikipedia pages from our `wikiticker` dataSource.
+Earlier, we learned how to write a JSON-based **TopN** aggregation query to retrieve most edited Wikipedia pages from our `wikipedia` dataSource.

 ### Wikiticker JSON Dataset